Jacques Monod: Philosophical contributions

-Monod was not only a biologist but also a fine musician and esteemed writer on the philosophy of science.
+Monod was not only a biologist but also a musician and writer on the philosophy of science.
 He was a political activist and chief of staff of operations for the Forces Françaises de l'Interieur during World War II.
 In preparation for the Allied landings, he arranged parachute drops of weapons, railroad bombings, and mail interceptions.

 In 1970, Monod published Le hasard et la nécessité – English translation Chance and Necessity (1971) –, a book based on a series of lectures that he had given at Pomona College in 1969.
 The book is a short but influential examination of the philosophical implications of modern biology, written for a general readership.
 Monod acknowledges his connection to the French existentialists in the epigraph of the book, which quotes the final paragraphs of Camus's The Myth of Sisyphus.
 In summarizing recent progress in several areas of biology, including his own research, Monod highlights the ways in which information is found to take physical form and hence become capable of influencing events in the world.
 For example, the information allowing a protein enzyme to "select" only one of several similar compounds as the substrate of a chemical reaction is encoded in the precise three-dimensional shape of the enzyme; that precise shape is itself encoded by the linear sequence of amino acids constituting the protein; and that particular sequence of amino acids is encoded by the sequence of nucleotides in the gene for that enzyme.